lyteword/chspurgeon-tod/volume-7/psalm-141.md

 **Verse 8.** *Leave not my soul destitute,* or, *"Cast not out my soul."* That is, cast not my life away, as water, which is of no account, is cast out of a vessel containing it.— *Daniel Cresswell.*

 **Verse 8.** *Leave not my soul destitute.* His soul knew what it was to be *"destitute"*; he had known the misery of spiritual beggary and soul poverty.
-It was not with him as natural poverty is with the rich, a matter of speculation, a mere matter of theory; but a matter of personal and painful experience...It is in the margin *"Make not my soul bare"*, Strip me not of every hope; leave me not completely naked; abandon me not to nature's beggary and misery; let me not go down into the pit with all my sins upon my head; leave not my soul destitute of pardon and peace.— *Joseph C. Philpot.*
+It was not with him as natural poverty is with the rich, a matter of speculation, a mere matter of theory; but a matter of personal and painful experience...
+It is in the margin *"Make not my soul bare"*, Strip me not of every hope; leave me not completely naked; abandon me not to nature's beggary and misery; let me not go down into the pit with all my sins upon my head; leave not my soul destitute of pardon and peace.— *Joseph C. Philpot.*

 **Verses 8-10.**